-Good pellet litter should still trap waste and odors as well as traditional clay litter.
+Good pellet litter should trap waste and odors as well as traditional clay litter.
 Some even perform better!
 When deciding which is best for you, consider the scent, cost, and absorption.

 Pellet litter tends to be more expensive than budget-friendly clay litter.
 Pet owners also change it out more frequently, resulting in needing to purchase more litter.
 You can find a great deal through shopping sales and promotions.
-In addition, subscribing to an auto-shipment can also result in a discount.
+In addition, subscribing for auto-shipment can also result in a discount.
 It also takes the task of remembering to buy cat litter off your list.